particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 - particle upgrade
 - particle flash --usb tinker

-These commands upgrade the system firmware to the latest version and restores the app to the default Tinker.
+These commands upgrade the Device OS to the latest version and restores the app to the default Tinker.
 Good luck!
 {{/if}}